 The Best Luggage for Europe for Non-Backpackers

 Buying the right travel backpack for Europe can make or break your trip.
-It’s one thing to choose a large travel backpack if you are going hiking.
+It’s one thing to choose a large travel backpack if you are going hiking in the Dolomites or the Alps.
 But, if you are city-hoping between Amsterdam, Paris, and Brussels, or exploring the cities of Spain or Italy, you need the best travel bag for Europe, not for hiking.
+(If you are planning on exploring the outdoors a bit, check out this post about packing for a day hike.).

 Since our first round the world trip in 2009, and since we left the US in 2012, we’ve gone through a number of different travel packs.
 We’ve read numerous travel backpack reviews and searched for the best luggage for Europe.
 Now that we try to travel Europe (and elsewhere) in a bit more style than we used to, we thought it was about time to provide some tips on how to choose the best travel pack for non-backpackers.